gerti98/LotteryGame/README.md

 # LotteryGame

 **LotteryGame** is a simple Client-Server Lottery Simulator playable just through the terminal.
 It handles multiple session by managing multiple TCP connections.
+This project is an assignent for the **Computer Networks' exam**.
 You'll need a Unix-based operating system to run it.